lukasjarosch/godin-protobuf/README.md

 provide some nice insights and tips which you might find helpful

+### Repos
+Currently only Golang is configured, so there is only one automatic repo: [lukasjarosch/godin-api-go](https://github.com/lukasjarosch/godin-api-go)

 ### General workflow
 To illustrate a general workflow I will use a simple example.
 Imagine you want to create a `mail` service.